 There is strong political commitment to this reform agenda and the Government has committed to the provision of support which includes increasing the Garda workforce to bring the strength of the Service to 15,000 Garda members, 4,000 Garda staff and 2,000 Garda reserves by 2021.
-A substantial capital envelope for technology and equipment, has also been provided.

 An Garda Síochána is a dynamic Organisation in which staff members can enjoy a rewarding and worthwhile career of service to the communities and people of Ireland.

-The Garda Occupational Health Service, (GOHS)
+The Garda Síochána Analysis Service (GSAS)